 2.6 Mechanical Characterization

 The mechanical properties of the composite are known through mechanical tests such as tensile, compressive and SEM photo tests.
 Several destructive tests were carried out, including tensile strength (ASTM-D638), flexural strength (ASTM-D700), and charpy impact (ASTM-D5942).
 The UTM (universal testing machine) is used for tensile and flexural tests.
 The gage length for tensile is 50 mm, 12 mm of width.
 The span for the flexural test is 70 mm, and 12 mm of width.
 The gage length for impact is 55 mm, and the weight of the Charpy pendulum is 1 Kg, with a 156° free swing arm (α).
-Each tests uses minimal five (5) sample according ASTM recommended.
+Each tests uses minimal five sample according ASTM (American Society for Testing and Materials).

 2.7 Fracture Analysis

-Fracture analysis after destructive tests observed by macro and micro photos.
-The micro photo was obtained from an SEM image.
+Fracture analysis after destructive tests observed by macro photos.
+The macro photos were obtained from an SEM image.

 2.8 Thermogravimetric Analysis (TGA) of Sisal fiber

 The TGA test, Mettler Toledo type, calculated the thermal degradation of materials.
 The temperature flow rate is 10°/min for a range temperature of 30 to 600°C through Nitrogen gas 20 ml/min.
-The 2-3 mg small chopped raw, treated Sisal and polyester weighing and test.
+The 2-3 mg small chopped untreated, treated Sisal and polyester weighing and test.
 The mass loss degradation and oxidation along the temperature rise.
 The onset (Ton) and maximum temperature (Tmax) have been recorded.

 Results And Discussion